GregJackalis/Share_Screen_Application/Documentation.md

 **Great!
 Now you're ready to run the application!** <br>
 **Run the main.py script:** <br>
- - This can happen by running on the Virtual Environment "Share_Screen_Venv" the command:
+ - This can happen by running on the Virtual Environment "Share_Screen_Venv" (or locally after installing the libraries) the command:
         &nbsp;&nbsp;python app/main.py

-## NOTE: Due to windows and mac differences and issues I came accross:
+### NOTE: Due to windows and mac differences and issues I came accross (for issues I found on windows):
 - I had to make a new function that checks the operating system that the script is running on, so that the appropriate local address is used.
 - In case the PyQt5 module cannot be found even though it has been downloaded successfully, instead of running the main.py script, try to run this command to start the application: python app/gui_client.py <br>

-**(NOTE: This should be run in both cases you're trying to connect as a server or a client)**
-<br><br
->
- - Then, the program will start the library installation progress and once that is completed the gui_client.py script will start running
+- In case the application works fine but on the share screen process it doesn't work due to modules not being found (or something else), as I mentioned before, please install the requirements locally by running the commands: <br>
+python app/install_libraries.py <br>
+and <br>
+python app/main.py <br>
+on the terminal of the application's folder (right click while in project's folder and choose the option "Open in Terminal")

+- After finishing running the application you should run the script uninstall_libraries in order to clean up your pc from the libraries you just installed: python app/uninstall_libraries.py

 - Once the gui_client.py script is running, a text will pop up asking the user to choose whether they want to: <br>

 **"Share their Screen" (act as a Server)**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;or <br>